VoltaML/voltaML-fast-stable-diffusion/docs/getting-started/introduction.md

 - Easy install with Docker
 - Clean and simple Web UI
-- Supports PyTorch as well as AITemplat for inference
+- Supports PyTorch as well as AITemplate for inference
 - Support for Windows and Linux
 - xFormers supported out of the box
 - GPU cluster load balancing